elenabakhtina/dsp/05b-python_advanced.md

 #### Q2.
 Find how many different titles there are, and their frequencies:  Ex:  Assistant Professor, Professor

 >> Q2.
 There are 4 differently spelled titles in data the file:
->>> 1. Assistant Professor is Biostatistics
+1. Assistant Professor is Biostatistics
->>> 2. Assistant Professor of Biostatistics
+2. Assistant Professor of Biostatistics
->>> 3. Associate Professor of Biostatistics
+3. Associate Professor of Biostatistics
->>> 4. Professor of Biostatistics
+4. Professor of Biostatistics

 #### Q3.
 Search for email addresses and put them in a list.
 Print the list of email addresses.

 >> Q3.
-The list shows all unique email addresses from the data file:
+There are 37 unique email addresses in the data file:
 1. alisaste@mail.med.upenn.edu
 2. atroxel@mail.med.upenn.edu
 3. bcfrench@mail.med.upenn.edu